JingShing-Python/.github/profile/README.md

 Projects made with Python by [JingShing](https://github.com/JingShing)

 * [Pack property](https://github.com/JingShing-Python/Python-Packing-Properties)
-  You can use this project for changing exe properties while packing python exe by using pyinstaller.
+  You can use this project for changing exe properties while packing python exe with pyinstaller.